JALVITO/flix-recommendations/README.md

 # Running the project

-Project can be build using the following command:
+Project can be built using the following command:
 `docker-compose build`

 Project can be run using the following command: